AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     results: INITIAL_MESSAGE_CALL_RESULTS,
 }
 ```
-While some context members like initialized as empty (as they are for an initial message call), other entries are derived from the calling context or from the message call instruction's arguments (`instr.args`).
+While some context members are initialized as empty (as they are for an initial message call), other entries are derived from the calling context or from the message call instruction's arguments (`instr.args`).

 The world state is forwarded as-is to the sub-context.
 Any updates made to the world state before this message call instruction was encountered are carried forward into the sub-context.